Skip to content

 set $cache_misc "${cache_misc}hdr1=$http_header1&hdr2=$http_header2";

 The POST method is often used today to query information with complex or long parameters.
 A prominent example is the GraphQL.
-In these cases, the POST requests are idempotent and safe as the GET requests, and the response are well cacheable.
+In these cases, the POST requests are idempotent and safe as the GET requests, and the responses are well cacheable.
 The only question is how to include the parameters in the request body to the cache key.
 CDN Pro created the proprietary directive proxy_request_body_in_cache_key for this exact purpose.
-When this feature is turned on, our server would calculate an MD5 hash from the request body and append it to the cache key.
-Due to performance considerations, this only happens when the body size is less than 4kB, otherwise the cache key is not appended and the variable $ignored_body_in_cache_key is set to 1 to indicate this fact.
+When this feature is turned on, our server calculates an MD5 hash from the request body and appends it to the cache key.
+Due to performance considerations, this only happens when the body size is less than 4kB.
+Otherwise the cache key is not appended and the variable $ignored_body_in_cache_key is set to 1 to indicate this fact.
 You can use this variable with proxy_cache_bypass to avoid serving incorrect cached content.
-If you really need to include larger request body in the cache key, you are advised to calculate a hash of the request body in the client and pass it through the request header.
+If you really need to include a larger request body in the cache key, you are advised to calculate a hash of the request body in the client and pass it through the request header.
 You can then use the method introduced earlier to include it in the cache key via $cache_misc.

 HTTP Header Manipulation permalink